sevazhidkov/genre-prediction/README.md

 Features includes LDA topic model of the item descriptions, artists and their genres, cost etc.

 I focused on extensibility and speed.
-It's very important things in production Data Science.
+It's very important things in the production Data Science.
 We can easily create a new feature if it's necessary and retrain model.
 Also my code doesn't require any structure changes for creating model.